pdonorio/infrastructure/docs/master.md

 ## configuring

-To be completed.
-Steps to be done programmatically via API:
+FIXME: Steps to be done programmatically via rancher API

 - Create a token
 - Switch to github accounting